Don’t Fall Into These Common Pitfalls For Your First Investment Property

-Thus, if you have chosen a property in need of renovation this represents an excellent opportunity for healthy returns, but don’t get into the habit of cutting costs on your renovation by using substandard materials and labor.
+Thus, if you have chosen a property in need of renovation, this represents an excellent opportunity for healthy returns, but don’t get into the habit of cutting costs on your renovation using substandard materials and labor.

-Invest in good quality materials from good quality piping items from Varner Pipe to good quality flooring.
-Sure, you may endure slightly bigger overheads but your property will be less likely to require expensive repairs further down the line.
+Invest in suitable quality materials, from good quality piping to good quality flooring.
+Sure, you may endure slightly more significant overheads, but your property will be less likely to require expensive repairs further down the line.

 Choosing a listing price based on your needs

-It’s likely that you’ve done the math.
-You know how much your property will need to make on a monthly basis to break even and how much it will cost to turn a profit.
+You’ve likely done the math.
+You know how much your property will need to make every month to break even and how much it will cost to turn a profit.
 Just be wary of choosing a listing price based on what you need the property to make rather than the price of similar properties in the locality and tenant demand in your chosen area.

 Rushing tenants in

 Remember that an interview with your tenants is not sufficient grounds upon which to make a decision.
-You should also ensure that your prospective tenants pass background checks before they are granted access to the property.
-You may encounter a fleeting loss while you wait for the paperwork to go through, but you will take a huge step towards insulating yourself from risk.
+You should also ensure that your prospective tenants pass background checks before being granted access to the property.
+You may encounter a momentary loss while waiting for the paperwork to go through, but you will take a considerable step towards insulating yourself from risk.